Nanafalia, Alabama

 Nanafalia is an unincorporated community and census-designated place (CDP) in Marengo County, Alabama, United States.
 As of the 2020 census, its population was 75, down from 94 at the 2010 census.
 The community is located on a ridge above the Tombigbee River, and the name is derived from the Choctaw words for long hill.
 Nanafalia has a post office with a zip code of 36764.

 Geography

 Nanafalia is in southwestern Marengo County, along Alabama State Route 10.
 State Route 69 forms the western border of the CDP.
 Linden, the county seat, is 21 mi to the northeast.

 The Nanafalia CDP has an area of 2.2 sqmi, all land.
 The community is on a flat-topped ridge which drains north to South Double Creek and south to an unnamed tributary of Horse Creek.
 Both named creeks flow west to the Tombigbee River.

 Demographics

+Nanafalia was listed as a census designated place in the 2010 U.S. census.